The below recipe on how to make french press coffee like a pro is based on the recommendation of the barista world championship winner.

 - Now the coffee brewing process begins with hot water in it.
 Let it rest for five minutes without putting a lid on it.
 The Crust which will be formed on the top of it creates a natural lid.

-Step 7: Gentle Shake
+Step 7: Gentle Stir

 - After 5 mins, give it a gentle stir which not only will break the crust but get the brewing process and extraction process of coffee flavor from coffee grounds again.
 Do not stir vigorously.